Doubly-Robust LLM-as-a-Judge: Externally Valid Estimation with Imperfect Personas: Experiment Setup Details

 \subsection{Synthetic Dataset}

 \textbf{Synthetic Data-Generating Process.} We define the oracle nuisance functions:

-where $\Phi(X)$ represents polynomial feature expansion with interactions (degree 2), $p_{s,j}$ and $p_{t,j}$ are the Bernoulli parameters for feature $j$ in source and target domains respectively, $\rho$ controls the correlation between true and surrogate ratings, and $b$ represents surrogate bias.
+where $\Phi(X)$ represents polynomial feature expansion with interactions (degree 2), $p_{s,j}$ and $p_{t,j}$ are the Bernoulli parameters for feature $j$ in source and target domains respectively, $\rho$ controls the correlation between true and surrogate ratings, $y_{\min},y_{\max}$ define the interval of the rating scale, and $Z$ represents independent Gaussian noise.

 We produce source and target datasets $\mathcal{D}_s$ and $\mathcal{D}_t$ via the following procedure:

 \begin{enumerate} \item \textbf{Sample domain membership:} $A \sim \text{Bernoulli}(p_t)$ where $p_t = \frac{n_t}{n_s + n_t}$.